 Orbax for cats is an antibiotic medication that veterinarians usually prescribe to treat bacterial infections.
-Some of the common bacterial infections that vets prescribe the drug for include skin, soft-tissue, and urinary tract infections.
+Some of the common bacterial infections that vets prescribe the drug for include infections of the skin, soft-tissue, and urinary tract.

 Orbax is a brand name for the drug orbifloxacin.
 The medication works by preventing the bacteria’s DNA from synthesizing, ultimately killing the bacteria.
 It comes in a tablet or oral suspension form.